 - asset tracking.

-The control over resource consumption and the technical state of equipment, as well as the evaluation of the most efficient routes can be achieved with software tools and hardware tools, like the IoT — connected physical devices collecting and sharing data.
-Finally, data analysis is the necessary component of any digital transformation.
+The control over resource consumption and the technical state of equipment, as well as the evaluation of the most efficient routes, can be achieved with software tools (e.g. fleet management software) and hardware tools, like the IoT — connected physical devices collecting and sharing data.
+Finally, data analysis is a necessary component of any digital transformation.

 To learn more about how digital transformation reshapes different industries, see other articles from the series.